 “So let us confidently approach the throne of grace to receive mercy and to find grace for timely help.”
 Hebrews 4:14-16

 Today’s gospel is about leadership and how Jesus prepared his apostles and disciples for their mission.
-I’d like to speak about some of the things I’ve learned about leadership in the last few months, and more directly how Pope Francis has employed his “servant leadership” for the benefit of the Church and the world.
+I want to speak about some of the things I’ve learned about leadership in the last few months, and more directly, how Pope Francis has employed his “servant leadership” for the benefit of the Church and the world.

 For the past several years, I’ve taught a course on leadership and communication.
-The course deals with how to create and sustain a persuasive and effective public presence.
-Typically, I ask my own students to evaluate leadership with a number of criteria such as the importance of informing others, preparing your constituents for the next goal or task, valuing individuals in the group, and how to mediate conflicts that inevitably arise.
+The course deals with how to create and sustain a powerful and effective public presence.
+Typically, I ask my students to evaluate leaders with several criteria: the importance of informing others, preparing your constituents for the next goal or task, valuing individuals in the group, and mediating conflicts that inevitably arise.

-Resilience is another key factor of an effective leader, and a virtue that I’d like to explore with you.
+Resilience is another critical factor of an effective leader and a virtue that I’d like to explore with you.

-Over the years, I’ve been benefited from friends, like Frank Barrett who teaches leadership studies at the Naval Postgraduate School in Monterey.
+Over the years, I’ve been benefited from friends, like Frank Barrett, who teaches leadership studies at the Naval Postgraduate School in Monterey.
 Back in May, I was invited to Frank’s class, comprised of thirty mostly military women and men.
-This was highly engaged group and impressive individuals of great personal character, role models if you will.
-Most of them had come into the course having served in Iraq and Afghanistan where their skills of leadership have already been tested.
+This was a highly engaged group and impressive individuals with high personal character and role models.
+Most of them had come into the course having served in Iraq and Afghanistan, where their skills of leadership have already been tested.

-The class session focused on teamwork, and how leaders and teams sometimes make difficult decision in almost impossible, life challenging situations.
-Few of us would even consider such a dangerous climb like Everest, so at one point, Professor Barrett asked us to consider this question: “What is your personal Mount Everest?
-How did you adjust your expectations to the genuine reality of your personal climb?
+The class session focused on teamwork and how leaders and teams sometimes make a difficult decision in almost impossible, life challenging situations.
+Few of us would even consider such a dangerous climb like Everest, so at one point, Professor Barrett asked us to discuss this question: “What is your personal Mount Everest?
+How did you adjust your expectations to the genuine reality of your climb?
 How did you rely on the experience and trust of your team leader?
 And the members of your close friends or team members?

-In a sense, today’s gospel is about Jesus and his disciples and how they adapted their mission in face of the difficult life challenging events ahead.
+In a sense, today’s gospel is about Jesus and his disciples and how they adapted their mission in the face of the strenuous life challenging events ahead.
 Recall that of the twelve apostles, only John the Evangelist would not come to a violent martyrs’ death.

-This brings me to another experience with a friend of mine, Jim Berta who over many years has direct involvement with the training of Navy SEALs, among the most celebrated of the “Special Forces” in our Armed Services who are called upon to do daring military missions.
+Another friend of mine, Jim Berta, has direct involvement with the training of Navy SEALs, among the most celebrated of the “Special Forces” in our Armed Services who are called upon to do daring military missions.

-In July, I was with Jim at the Navy Base on Coronado Island, San Diego, California where the SEALs train.
-Jim as a former SEAL himself, now in his retirement is an instructor of the new recruits.
+In July, I was with Jim at the Navy Base on Coronado Island, San Diego, California, the SEALs train headquarters.
+Jim, a former SEAL himself, now in his retirement, is an instructor of the recruits.
 The training regime is so rigorous many of the men are eliminated.

-One of the chief hazards is the swimming and diving tank where these men are placed with the underwater breathing gear, and then instructors attempt to disarm them, causing the perilous conditions of wartime operations.
-From windows below the swimming tank we could see how each candidate coped during these difficult underwater maneuvers.
+One of the chief hazards is the swimming and diving tank, where men with the underwater breathing gear, face the dangerous conditions of wartime operations.
+We could see how each candidate coped from the windows below the swimming tank during these complicated underwater maneuvers.

-How they cope and why they want to do this at all — comes to mind for anyone watching these training routines.
-Clearly, each person has a very high sense of calling as well as a highly fostered sense of “unit cohesion” to their fellow sailors.
+Want comes to my mind or anyone watching these training routines.
+Each person has a high sense of calling as well as a highly fostered sense of “unit cohesion” to their fellow sailors.

-The key here is resilience how to cope and come through.
+The key is resilience, how to cope and come through.
 Frankly, most of us would be flummoxed or out of sorts when we have a “bad hair day,” or in my case, a “bad beard day.”
 Not these guys, from what I observed.

-Author Eric Greitens, a retired Navy SEAL, in his new book “Resilience: Hard Won Wisdom for Living a Better Life” provides his own lessons about living through tough patches in life.
-Along with fellow SEAL, Zack Walker, there is a series of letters and reflections about how to deal with the stresses after battle, the loss of comrades, as well as the physical loss of limbs and lives shattered by war.
+Author Eric Greitens, a retired Navy SEAL, in his new book “Resilience: Hard-Won Wisdom for Living a Better Life,” provides his lessons about living through tough patches in life.
+In letters to Zack Walker, the author deals with a range of topics, including battle fatigue, the loss of comrades, and mostly how war shatters lives.

 At another point, he adds:

 “(However) fear does not automatically lead to courage.
-Injury does not necessarily lead to insight.
+An injury does not necessarily lead to insight.
 Hardship will not automatically make us better.
 (In fact) pain can break us or make us wiser.
 Suffering can destroy us or make us stronger.
 Fear can cripple us or make us more courageous.”

-“It is resilience that makes the difference.
+“It is Resilience that makes a difference.
 You cannot bounce back from hardship.
 You can only move through it.”

-Most of all, Jesus was imparting to his disciples that his was not a leadership that would give them powers over others, rather an internal power of the soul to value ones’ own contribution in service toward the common mission, despite the hardships, requiring adjustment to new people, circumstances and cultures.
-A form of resilience that would not simply help them to bounce back, rather to move through it, even into harm’s way and death.
+Most of all, Jesus was imparting to his disciples the power of the soul to value ones’ contribution in service toward the shared mission, despite the hardships, requiring adjustment to new people, circumstances, and cultures.
+It is a form of Resilience that would not merely help them bounce back, but rather to move through it, even into harm’s way and death.

-I had the lucky opportunity of working on behalf of the USCCB during the time of the pope’s visit as a “media expert” in order to assist the major press/media covering the pope’s visit.
-I was behind the scenes in Washington, D.C., New York City and Philadelphia.
-And, in particular, I was watching from television control rooms monitoring the various activities of the pope, the Masses, speeches and homilies.
+I had the opportunity to work on behalf of the USCCB during the time of the pope’s visit as a “media expert” to assist the significant press/media covering the pope’s visit.
+I was behind the scenes in Washington, D.C., New York City, and Philadelphia.
+In particular, I was watching in television control rooms monitoring the various activities of the pope, the Masses, speeches, and sermons.

-First of all, I watched the youngsters outside the Vatican nuncio’s residence stand in line behind the linked barriers, waiting patiently until that moment when the pope stepped out of the doorway.
+First of all, I watched the youngsters outside the Vatican nuncio’s residence stand in line behind the linked barriers, waiting patiently until the pope stepped out of the doorway.
 Then he went directly to these third and fourth graders.
-All of whom were washed in Washington’s morning sunlight and there was a special glow from the pope and the kids.
-One young boy dropped papers in his hand, and the pope stooped down and picked them up, and gave them back to the boy.
+All of whom were washed in Washington’s morning sunlight, and there was an unusual glow from the pope and the kids.
+One young boy dropped papers in his hand, and the pope stooped down and picked them up and gave them back to the boy.
 There were embraces, photos taken, and great personal warmth that I will remember fondly.

 A second scene came just moments after the pope’s formal reception at the White House.
-Here the pope in the “pope mobile” proceeded back to the Vatican embassy by way of Pennsylvania Avenue.
-It reminded me of General Douglas MacArthur’s return from the World War II and the victory parades that marked then end of the wars overseas.
+Here the pope in the “popemobile” proceeded back to the Vatican embassy by way of Pennsylvania Avenue.
+It reminded me of General Douglas MacArthur’s return from World War II and the victory parades that marked the wars overseas.
 The crowds who came out to see Pope Francis rivaled the victory parades and the presidential inaugurations in a genuine outpouring of affection for him.

-A third time I watched the television monitors before the pope’s speech to the Joint Session of Congress.
-You can see the behind the scenes line up of the officials accompanying the pope to the House Chamber.
+As I watched the television monitors before the pope’s speech to the Joint Session of Congress, you can see the behind the scenes line up of the officials accompanying the pope to the House Chamber.
 Then with the Speaker of the House and the Vice President presiding, the Sargent at Arms announced: “Mr. Speaker, the Pope of the Holy See.”
-Somehow the term “pope of the Holy See” didn’t quite fit, but I guess they had adapted the idea that the president’s name is not used when being introduced at the “State of the Union” address.
+Somehow the term “pope of the Holy See” didn’t quite fit, but I guess they adopted the idea that the president’s name is not used when introduced at the “State of the Union” address.

-Here’s one very brief passage of that speech, and sometime all of us must give ample time for reading and re-reading his important message to the American people and their elected representatives.
+Here’s one very brief passage of that speech, and sometimes, all of us must give ample time for reading and re-reading his essential message to the American people and their elected representatives.